-Polluted dust and continental aerosols constitute the second dominant mixture with larger contribution toward the subtropical belt off 20°S. Their mean altitude as indicated by CALIOP is 2 km (not shown), implying that the polluted continental material is mainly transported in the lower troposphere together with clean desert dust also retrieved in CALIOP (Figure 11.b).
+in CALIOP (Fig. 11b).
 Aloft, smoke from biomass burning is transported in the middle troposphere (CALIOP mean layer altitude 5 km), with possible origin from South Africa (Singh et al., 2000) and Indonesia (Duncan et al., 2003b) wildfires.
 From their respective contribution to CALIOP AOD, these two mixtures (clean desert and smoke) appear to be minor contributors to the aerosol composition.

-The model accurately retrieves the larger contribution of DU, a proxy for polluted continental mixture and desert dust, in the subtropical belt (Figure 11.a).
-Surface DU concentrations from the Miami Collection (Savoie and Prospero, 1989), displayed in Table VII (column 7) are about four times higher in the subtropical belt than in the tropics, confirming the satellite and model patterns.
+The model accurately retrieves the larger contribution of DU, a proxy for polluted continental mixture and desert dust, in the subtropical belt (Fig. 11a).
+Surface DU concentrations from the Miami Collection (Savoie and Prospero, 1989), displayed in Table 7 (column 7) are about four times higher in the subtropical belt than in the tropics, confirming the satellite and model patterns.
 But the Miami Collection is not exempt of errors.
 For example at Yaté, located on New-Caledonia's eastern coast, observed DU concentrations are surprisingly lower than in pristine and remote tropical stations.
-This is because aerosol collection was operated during offshore wind conditions only (Savoie et Prospero, 1989) and because the surrounding mountainous barrier isolates the station.
+This is because aerosol collection was operated during offshore wind conditions only (Savoie and Prospero, 1989) and because the surrounding mountainous barrier isolates the station.
 These conditions are not suitable for the sampling of the Australia outflow, probably resulting in too small values of DU measurements.